LaunchCodeEducation/intro-to-programming-csharp/src/chapters/methods/using-methods.rst

 In this example, we are asking the method to print a friend's name and birth date inside a preprogrammed message.
-This might see really simple, but if you had a list of names to run through, calling your method for each is a LOT less typing than a ``Console.WriteLine`` statement with you message for each one.
+This might see really simple, but if you had a list of names to run through, calling your method for each is a LOT less typing than a ``Console.WriteLine`` statement with your message for each one.
 That would get old fast.

 If you notice, the method itself is creating the ``Console.WriteLine`` statement.
 So when we call ``BirthdayNotes`` all we need to do is provide it with input.
 We can directly place values of the corresponding data type directly in the parentheses of the method call, as we did in **Line 8**.